 The capital of the Hoosier Nation, Bloomington is the perfect place to experience a quintessential college sports weekend.
-On game day, fans flood into B-town from all directions, all headed for The Rock, Assembly Hall, Armstrong Stadium or a variety of other IU athletic venues.
+On game day, fans flood into town from all directions, each headed for The Rock, Simon Skjodt Assembly Hall, Armstrong Stadium or a variety of other IU athletic venues.

 What is a Hoosier, anyway?